redbco/redb-open/services/mesh/REFACTOR_PLAN.md

 3. **Basic Topology**
    - Node and link state tracking
    - Basic LSA generation and flooding
+   - gRPC services for adding and removing links

 **Deliverables**:
 - Nodes can form consensus groups